brennanoc43/brennanoc43/README.md

 - 👋 Hi, I’m @brennanoc43
 - 👀 I’m interested in data science, programming, and simulation models.
-- 🌱 I’m currently learning computer vision.
+- 🌱 I’m currently learning computer vision and spreadsheet modeling.
 - 📫 How to reach me ...
    * [LinkedIn](www.linkedin.com/in/brennan-oconnor)